 Dan DeZarn, director of sustainability, and Kris Dreessen, manager of editorial services, will represent SUNY Geneseo at the Association for the Advancement of Sustainability in Higher Education national conference in San Antonio, Texas, Oct.
 15-17.
 DeZarn will be part of a panel discussion on "Sustainability and the Arts," focusing on collaborative sustainability and arts projects at Geneseo and the other panel members' respective institutions, and then hold a discussion.
 DeZarn and Dreessen are both members of Geneseo's President's Commission on Sustainability.

 SUNY Geneseo’s program, “The Geneseo–Letchworth Experience” received a recent accolade.
-The program is a three-day academic and social program designed to help incoming students transition to life and learning at Geneseo, and is based in Letchworth State Park.
+The program is a three-day academic and social program designed to help incoming students transition to life and learning at Geneseo and is based in Letchworth State Park.
 The college program earned an honorable mention from the State University of New York Chief Student Affairs Officers and the Office of University Life in its Housing, Residence Life, Contracted Services, Judicial, and related category for the Outstanding Students Affairs Program Awards for 2017.
 The officers said the program “clearly made a very positive impact on students and their development and has improved the living/learning community on your campus.”

 Wendi Kinney, associate dean of students of fraternal life and off-campus services, has been elected to serve a two-year term on the board of the Association of Fraternity/Sorority Advisors beginning at the organization’s annual meeting in November.
-In 2015, she earned the the Sue Kraft Fussell Distinguished Service Award from AFA.
+In 2015, she earned the Sue Kraft Fussell Distinguished Service Award from AFA.

 Sue Chichester, chief information officer and director of Computing & Information Technology, is a recipient, along with two colleagues from other institutions, of the SUNY Council of Chief Information Officers (CCIO) Team Collaboration Award for the implementation of SUNY Breach Insurance Program.
-The SUNY Breach Insurance program provides SUNY colleges with a cost effective and easy to procure process for acquiring breach insurance for an individual campus.
+The SUNY Breach Insurance program provides SUNY colleges with a cost-effective and easy to procure process for acquiring breach insurance for an individual campus.
 It took about a year from idea to realization.
 Through their efforts and stewardship and close collaboration with colleagues, data breach insurance, once unattainable due to cost, is now within reach to many SUNY campuses at a reasonable price point.
 The Team Collaboration Award recognizes individuals, groups or institutions whose work exemplifies CCIO’s efforts to build and support SUNY’s IT community.
 The awards were presented at the annual SUNY Technology Conference held last June in Lake Placid, N.Y.

 Kimberly Wilcox, an office assistant at the Geneseo Small Business Development Center (SBDC), received the SBDC of New York’s 2017 Above and Beyond Award at the annual spring SBDC training conference.
 She was recognized for making a difference, exercising understanding, patience, and professionalism, while enthusiastically supporting colleagues, interns and clients.
-In addition, Kim was noted to take additional lead in administering the 2017 Adopt-A-Business program, hosted by the SUNY Geneseo SBDC office.
+In addition, Kim was noted to take the additional lead in administering the 2017 Adopt-A-Business program, hosted by the SUNY Geneseo SBDC office.
 She was also recognized for her commitment to the Geneseo campus and business community and exhibiting excellence with a smile, every day.

 K. Johnson Bowles, vice president for college advancement, who was appointed by Gov. Terry McAuliffe to serve on the Library of Virginia board of trustees in 2016, has been named the chair of the Education, Outreach and Research Services committee.
-The Library of Virginia's collections include some of the foremost primary source documents related the founding of the United States, the Civil War, Reconstruction, Segregation, Massive Resistance, the Civil Rights movement, and immigration.
+The Library of Virginia's collections includes some of the foremost primary source documents related the founding of the United States, the Civil War, Reconstruction, Segregation, Massive Resistance, the Civil Rights movement, and immigration.
 Bowles spent the majority of her career as a university museum professional prior to her work in higher education administration.

 Tom Matthews, associate dean for leadership and service, presented two sessions during the summer at the 2017 Civic Learning and Engagement Meeting, hosted by American Democracy Project — an initiative of AASCU, The Democracy Commitment and NASPA Two Models for Building a successful Day of Service Program, Learning through Dialog not Debate.

 He was also honored last May at the 37th annual Seniorama, an event that celebrates those who have given a lifetime of community service and good citizenship.
 The event is presented by the Livingston County Office for the Aging.
-Matthews, and his wife, Elizabeth, were chosen as honorees who have donated hundreds of hours of service and are backbones of their community and communities Livingston County.
+Matthews, and his wife, Elizabeth, were chosen as honorees who have donated hundreds of hours of service and are backbones of their community and communities in Livingston County.

 Kimberly Harvey, director of admissions at Geneseo, will be serving a 3-year term on the School-College-CBO Relations Committee with New York State Association for College Admission Counseling (NYSACAC.)
 The committee facilitates the relationship and dialogue between secondary school and college admission professionals, encouraging participation in professional development activities sponsored by NYSACAC.